 7. Create and Maintain a Comprehensive Retirement Plan

-Okay… even though finances are not the only thing, they are an important aspect of preparing for retirement.
+Even though finances are not the only important part of retirement, they are an important aspect of preparing for retirement.
 Retirement planning does not need to be difficult.
 You just need to know what you have and how you are going to use it.

 You can get a quick and easy analysis by using the NewRetirement Retirement Planning Calculator.
-This system is one of the most comprehensive and useful retirement calculators — really more like a virtual financial advisor.
+This system is one of the most comprehensive and useful retirement calculators.
+It is really more like a virtual financial advisor.